-Title, Edition, Author, and ISBN
+- Title, Edition, Author, and ISBN

-If the SDRC has found a copy of your book, they will either send you the material or upload it directly to the student's Kurzweil account within three business days.
+- The SDRC will either send you the material or upload it directly to the student's Kurzweil account within three business days.

-If the SDRC is not able to locate an accessible copy of your book, they will request that the student provide a physical copy of the book.
+- If the SDRC is not able to locate an accessible copy of your book, they will request that the student provide a physical copy of the book.

-The physical copy of the book must be in good condition.
+- The physical copy of the book must be in good condition.
 Books that have a lot of handwriting, highlighting, or are waterlogged will not scan well as the text will be obscured in the scanner.

-If the margins are narrow, there will be a tape binding so as not to impede the text.
+- If the margins are narrow, there will be a tape binding so as not to impede the text.

-The SDRC is able to digitize any physical materials provided by a faculty member even if they are not a physical book.
+- The SDRC is able to digitize any physical materials provided by a faculty member even if they are not a physical book.

-The earlier the SDRC receives a request the better as many students request alternative texts in the first few weeks of each semester.
+- The earlier the SDRC receives a request the better as many students request alternative texts in the first few weeks of each semester.
 Students may experience a slight lag time during these busy periods.

-If a student has received the syllabus from their professor prior to the start of the semester, they can request the alternative texts at that time.
+- If a student has received the syllabus from their professor prior to the start of the semester, they can request the alternative texts at that time.

 Students are required to send their academic accommodation letter to their faculty members in order to enact their accommodations.
 Students will receive their academic accommodation letter at the beginning of every semester.
 Upon receipt, students should save the PDF of the letter and then send it individually to each of their faculty members.
 We recommend using this template email to get the communication started.